YP Holdings: Sale to Cerberus

-On March 8, 2012, it was announced that AT&T has entered talks to sell a controlling stake in its Yellow Pages business to Cerberus Capital Management and TPG Capital.
+On March 8, 2012, it was reported that AT&T had entered into talks to sell a controlling stake in its Yellow Pages business to Cerberus Capital Management and TPG Capital.
 The deal was estimated to be valued at $1.5 billion.
 Under the version of the deal reported in the press, AT&T would still own a minority stake in the company.

 On April 9, 2012, it was announced that AT&T would sell 53% of AT&T Advertising Solutions to Cerberus Capital Management for $750 million.
 AT&T Advertising Solutions as a structural unit then became the company YP Holdings.
 Included in the sale is Yellowpages.com, YP mobile app as well as the printed directory division.
 AT&T will retain 47% ownership.
 Cerberus will assume $200 million of AT&T debt from the transaction.

 The sale came after AT&T began removing branding from its directories.
 In 2011, it removed the trade names of its Bell Operating Companies (a practice adopted in 2002), reduced the size of the AT&T logo, and enlarged the "YP" logo of YELLOWPAGES.COM as the main logo of the directory.
 It also as renamed its directory "YP Real Yellow Pages".

 The sale made AT&T the last Bell System-related spin off to sell off its yellow pages business.
 Cincinnati Bell sold off CBD Media in 2002, Qwest sold Dex Media in 2002, SBC sold off Illinois directory operations to R.H.
 Donnelley in 2004, and Verizon sold Idearc Media in 2006.

 The deal with Cerberus officially closed on May 8, 2012.